Tips for Combating Dry Skin

 When you get out of the shower or bath, blot your skin dry with a towel instead of rubbing or scrubbing your skin.
 This will prevent irritation and increase the chances that your skin will soak in the moisture from your body cleanser.

 It’s best to apply moisture to your skin as soon as you get out of the shower or bath or immediately after washing your face.
 Putting a cream or ointment on your face or body while the skin is still damp will lock moisture in and provide a protective barrier against intense weather conditions and free radicals in the environment that can make skin drier.
 You may also want to apply moisturizer immediately after washing your hands if you have dry skin and have to wash your hands often.
 Using an oil or petroleum-based product may be more effective in moisturizing your skin than a traditional lotion, and you can also use natural ingredients like shea and cocoa butter to soothe the skin and get rid of blemishes.
-When you need especially effective moisturizers for your skin during the colder months of the year, choose products with ingredients like glycerin, lactic acid and hyaluronic acid to keep your skin protected and prevent fine lines from forming.
+When you need especially effective moisturizer for dry skin during the colder months of the year, choose products with ingredients like glycerin, lactic acid and hyaluronic acid to keep your skin protected and prevent fine lines from forming.

 Don’t forget that your lips are part of your skin as well.
 Apply lip balm liberally and use balms with ingredients like olive oil, hemp oil and/or vitamin A and E, especially before you go outside or before you apply lipstick or gloss.
 This can keep your lips from cracking and peeling.
 You can also gently exfoliate your lips with a combination of sugar and olive oil to keep your lips smooth and soft.